delawaremathguy/ShoppingList14/README.md

 The shopping list is sorted by the visitation order of the locations, and then alphabetically within each location.
 Items in the shopping list cannot be otherwise re-ordered, although all items in the same Location have the same user-assignable color as a form of grouping.

 Tapping on the leading icon in the navigation bar of the Shopping List will toggle the display from a simple, one-section list, to a multi-section list.
-Tapping on the "envelope" icon allows you to send an email with the shopping list to whomever would prefer a printed copy.
+Tapping on the "envelope" trailing icon allows you to send an email with the shopping list to whomever would prefer a printed copy.

 Tapping on the leading icon in the navigation bar of the Puchased Item List will toggle the display from a simple, one-section list, to a two-section list that breaks out items as those purchased "today" and those purchased earlier.